GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 ```
 That's all for the business logic part.
 In the UI, we can register to the injected `isDarkMode` and change its state.

+>  You can handle a rainbow of themes using enumeration rather than boolean primitive

 [Refer to main.dart](lib/main.dart)
 ```dart